Horseback Riding

 Using your Equestrian Permit

-When you receive a return confirmation e-mail, there will be your permit, which contains a vehicle dash permit and a wallet permit card.
+When you receive your permit, it will also contain a vehicle dash permit and a wallet permit card.

-1. Print the vehicle dash permit and the wallet permit card.
+1. Print the permit, the vehicle dash permit, and the wallet permit card.

 2. Sign the wallet permit card and carry it with you while you’re riding.